Skip to main content

 Focus on Affirmative Action, Equity, Diversity, and Inclusion (ED&I)

-Rachel Disko, SHRM-CP, Senior HR Business Partner
+By: Gina Sherock, Senior Consultant, and Rachel Disko, SHRM-CP, Senior HR Business Partner

 Having a workforce that lacks diversity could increase risk from a legal standpoint.
 Discriminating against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability, or genetic information is illegal.
 Even if discrimination was not intended toward an applicant or employee, poor optics can lead to a complaint being filed with the Equal Employment Opportunity Commission (EEOC) and a potential lawsuit.
 If that happens, an organization risks a loss of productivity, incurring legal fees (including compensatory damages), and its reputation as an employer.
 Without strong documentation as evidence that discrimination did not actually occur, intentions are left open to interpretation and the organization could be at a disadvantage.

-Lack of workforce exposure to a diverse population can also inadvertently lead to implicit bias among employees, leaders, and other decision makers.
+Lack of workforce exposure to a diverse population can also lead to implicit bias among employees, leaders, and decision makers.
 Implicit bias occurs when a person holds an unconscious prejudice, attitude, or opinion about others.
 This type of thinking increases the risk of a discrimination lawsuit, even if harm was not intended.

 Benefits of ED&I

-Businesses with more diversity generally thrive when compared to companies that are less diverse.
-Employees from different demographic groups have different talents, experiences, and skill sets; and are therefore more beneficial for companies to increase creativity and innovation.
-Increasing the diversity of leadership teams can help improve financial performance.
-According to a Boston Consulting group study, “companies with above-average diversity on their leadership teams receive a greater payoff from innovation and higher EBIT (Earnings Before Interest and Taxes) margins.”
 Additionally, diversity also helps to attract and retain talent for the organization by promoting that you are an organization that prioritizes ED&I in the workplace.
 A study from Washington State University states, “by 2025, 75% of the workforce will be millennials, 32% of millennials and Gen Z believe businesses should try to improve their diversity.”
 Finally, workplace diversity boosts a company’s reputation, brand, and overall morale.
 This helps the organization to increase employee engagement and ensures a well-rounded culture.

 The benefits of diversity do not stop at the employer level.
 Employees are proven to benefit from a diverse workforce as well.
 Workplace diversity can lead to better decision-making.
 According to Washington State University, “a study that analyzed 600 business decisions made by 200 teams found that the decision making of diverse teams outperforms individual decision-making up to 87% of the time.”
 Along with better decision making, diversity is proven to lead to faster problem-solving.
 A study published by the Harvard Business Review found that higher comprehensible diversity correlates with better performance.
 Additionally, diversity in the workplace may increase employee engagement and help employees to feel more included.